confluentinc/ksql/docs/concepts.md

 	   ```

 ## Client-server mode
-In client-server mode, you can run a pool of KSQL servers on remote machines, VMs, or containers and the CLI connects to them over HTTP.
+In client-server mode, you can run a pool of KSQL servers on remote machines, VMs, or containers.
+The CLI then connects to these remote KSQL servers over HTTP.

 ![Client-server mode](/docs/img/client-server.png)